-Looking out a few years further, 14 additional restrooms were prioritized at high-use USFS and BLM camping areas.
+Looking out a few years further, 14 additional restrooms were prioritized at highuse USFS and BLM camping areas.
 These facilities are being considered as part of the agency All Lands Camping Plan, and would require development of funding for installation and long-term maintenance.

-Infrastructure in Community Concentration Zones (including Salida, Buena Vista and Poncha Springs).
-As noted above, CCZs concentrate use, expand access to popular experiences in and around town, and support the business community.
+Infrastructure in Community Concentration Zones

+(including Salida, Buena Vista and Poncha Springs).

+As noted above, CCZs expand access to popular experiences in and around town, and support the business community.
 Phase I CCZ projects include:

-• A dog pooh station at CR 104 and Hwy 50.

-• Five flow-through outdoor soaking pools built by City of Salida, a bike flow pump track along the Monarch Spur trail and a skills park at Oswald field or other location.

-• Multiple trail connectors and safe crossings on busy highways to enable everyone to walk, bike, run, use mobility scooters/wheelchairs, including a crossing at Highway 50 on the route connecting Poncha Springs and Salida (CR120-127), completion of the Whipple and Walton loop trails in BV and development of a safe route on Scott Street and Illinois in Salida.

-• Creative connectors to increase Arkansas Hills trails system capacity on BLM lands near Salida.
+- A dog pooh station at CR 104 and Hwy 50. - Five flow-through outdoor soaking pools built by City of Salida, a bike flow pump track along the Monarch Spur trail and a skills park at Oswald field or other location. - Multiple trail connectors and safe crossings on busy highways to enable everyone to walk, bike, run, use mobility scooters/wheelchairs, including a crossing at Highway 50 on the route connecting Poncha Springs and Salida (CR120-127). - Completion of the Whipple and Walton loop trails in Buena Vista. - Development of the Opal & Harold Trail from CR107 to CR104 and Burmac, and - Creative "next generation" connectors to increase Arkansas Hills trails system capacity on BLM lands near Salida.

-Additional highly rated opportunities for future consideration include multiple connector trails, a frisbee golf course at Vandaveer and a new athletic field on donated private land in the Poncha-Salida CCZ.
+Additional highly rated opportunities for future consideration include multiple connector trails, a safe route to school on Scott Street and Illinois in Salida, a frisbee golf course at Vandaveer and a new athletic field on donated private land in the Poncha-Salida CCZ.